Pyotr Shchetinkin

-Pyotr Efimovich Shchetinkin (Пётр Ефимович Щетинкин; December 21, 1884 (or January 2, 1885) – September 30, 1927) was one of the leaders of the Soviet partisan movement in Siberia during the Russian Civil War.
+Pyotr Efimovich Shchetinkin (Пётр Ефимович Щетинкин; December 21, 1884 (or January 2, 1885) – September 30, 1927) was a Russian staff captain who became one of the leaders of the Soviet partisan movement in Siberia during the Russian Civil War.

 Early life

 Shchetinkin was born to a peasant family in 1884 in Chufilovo Village, present day Spas-Klepiki, Ryazan Oblast.
 His mother died when he was young and he was raised by his sister.
 As a young man he worked as a carpenter with his father.
 In 1900 Shchetinkin moved with his father to Moscow, where he studied construction contracting.

 Career

 Military

 In 1906 he was drafted into the army and served in the 29th Siberian Rifle Regiment in Achinsk.
 Transferred to the reserves in 1909, he reassumed his work as a carpenter in Krasnovka Achy County.
 In 1911 re-enlisted with his regiment and in 1913 was promoted to sergeant major.
 He was awarded four Crosses of St. George and two French orders during World War I and, as a bearer of all four classes of the Cross of St. George, was promoted to ensign.
 In December 1916, Shchetinkin was sent to Siberia and appointed head of the training team of the 59th Siberian Rifle Regiment.
 In 1917 he became a staff captain.